LWatsonlm/Two-Player-Hangman/readme.md

 V. Unsolved Issues
 ----------
 There are a couple of features/issues I would like to fix.

-a.
-Player two can click on the same letter, twice
+1. Player two can click on the same letter, twice

-Features:
-a.
-Adding a box where player one can type in a suggestion or word hint.
+2. Adding a box where player one can type in a suggestion or word hint.
 This will appear after the secret word is submitted
-b.
-You win message when full word is guessed correctly
+3. You win message when full word is guessed correctly
-c.
-Turning a wrong letter red after player two clicks it
+4. Turning a wrong letter red after player two clicks it